palominodb/tableizer/README.md

         DATABASES = {
             'default': {
                 'ENGINE': 'django.db.backends.mysql', # Add 'postgresql_psycopg2', 'mysql', 'sqlite3' or 'oracle'.
-                'NAME': 'tableizer',                      # Or path to database file if using sqlite3.
+                'NAME': 'mysql_tools',                      # Or path to database file if using sqlite3.
                 'USER': 'user',                      # Not used with sqlite3.
                 'PASSWORD': 'password',                  # Not used with sqlite3.
                 'HOST': '',                      # Set to empty string for localhost.
 Not used with sqlite3.